jochasinga/gibran/README.md

 > —Albert Einstein

-A web framework, IMHO, should
+A Go web framework, IMHO, should
-+ bring a sense of structure just enough to be a scaffolding or a clean canvas for creativity of the builder.
++ bring structure just enough to be a clean canvas for creativity of the builder.
-+ allow the builder to adopt any components/packages.
++ allow the builder to adopt any packages.
 + save time, and most importantly,
 + be extensible and feels like the language.